espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Sure-Step Crampons.md

 * * *

 **Effect** You dig the crampons into the spot where you're standing, offering additional support until the next time you move.
 You gain a +2 circumstance bonus to your Fortitude or Reflex DC against attempts to [[Shove]] or [[Trip]] you.
-This bonus also applies to saving throws against spells or effects that attempt to move you or knock you [[Prone]].
+This bonus also applies to saving throws against spells or effects that attempt to move you or knock you [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Prone]].
 The bonus lasts until you move from your current spot.